DinoChiesa/Apigee-GCP-Logging-Example/README.md

   -H content-type:application/json \
   -d '{ "payload" : "YOUR MESSAGE GOES HERE" }'
 ```
-This invokes Stackdriver via the httpClient from within a JavaScript callout.
+This invokes Operations (Stackdriver) via the httpClient from within a JavaScript callout.
 The httpClient does not wait for a response.
 This means a minimum of delay introduced into the proxy flow.

-To invoke the API that logs to Stackdriver and waits for a response, we can use ServiceCallout.
+To invoke the API that logs to Operations and waits for a response, we can use ServiceCallout.
 Like this:

 ```
 curl -i https://ORGNAME-ENVNAME.apigee.net/stackdriver-1/t1 \